 Management review is held every twelve months by the Quality Committee (QC).
-Also there is follow-up meeting every six months.

 Previous to this review, the Quality Management Group (QMG) of each department has a review meeting to study and prepare the information that each department is going to expose in the Quality Committee.